evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

   A universal software developed to process shape models in OBJ format.
 Returns a file of positional data of each calculated Center of Mass for the tetrahedrons that make the polyhedron shape model.

-  This also has a method for scaling the shape model using a mean radius that can either be input by the user, or you can select to not scale the shape model.
+  This also has a method for scaling the shape model using a mean radius, which can either be a user input, or you can select to not scale the shape model.

 ---

 ## Apophis Recreation

-  Contains preliminary work on the asteroid model Apophis, to calculate the Center of Masses for each tetrahedron within the polyhedron shape model (.obj file).
+  Contains preliminary work on the asteroid model Apophis to calculate the center of mass for each tetrahedron within the polyhedron shape model (.obj file).

 ---

-## Mean_Radius_CCalculations.ipynb
+## Mean_Radius_Calculations.ipynb

-  Contains a log of mean radius and scaling done for all asteroids within this project.
+  Contains a log of mean radius and scaling done for all asteroids within this project, as well as the calculations for the mean radius for Arrokoth.